14425466939_b0bbee260e

 Health & Welfare

-The UKCISA website has a comprehensive explanation of how the UK health system works as this may be different from your home country.
+The UK Council for International Student Affairs website has a comprehensive explanation of how the UK health system works as this may be different from your home country.
 It explains your first points of contact, for example a GP (doctor) surgery or health centre, Accident and Emergency department and how and why you might be sent or referred to a hospital.
 For non-urgent medical help or advice you can call 111 24 hours a day and for emergency medical help call 999 24 hours a day.

 Please ensure that you register with the College GP so they have your medical history on file.